browserengineering/book/book/scheduling-and-threading.md

 But now it's pretty clear that we have a lot more control over when to run scripts.
 For example, it's easy to make a change to `TaskRunner` to only run one script per second, or to not run them at all during page load, or when a tab is not the active tab.
-This flexibilty is quite powerful, and we can use it without having to dive into the guts of a `Tab` or how it loads web pages---all we'd have to do is implement a new `TaskRunner` heuristic.
+This flexibility is quite powerful, and we can use it without having to dive into the guts of a `Tab` or how it loads web pages---all we'd have to do is implement a new `TaskRunner` heuristic.